Li Tang (painter)

 Li Tang (李唐 (Lǐ Táng, Li T'ang), courtesy name Xigu 晞古; c.
-1050 – 1130) was a Chinese landscape painter who practised at Kaifeng and Hangzhou during the Song dynasty.
+1050 – 1130) was a Chinese landscape painter who practised at Kaifeng and Hangzhou during both the Northern Song and Southern Song dynasty.
 He forms a link between earlier painters such as Guo Xi, Fan Kuan and Li Cheng and later artists such as Xia Gui and Ma Yuan.
-He perfected the technique of "axe-cut" brush-strokes.
+He perfected the technique of "axe-cut" brush-strokes and his style of painting became for what is regarded as the academy-style landscape of the Southern Song.

 Biography

 Li Tang was born ca. 1050, a native of Heyang.
 Already in his early years he earned his living by painting.
 Sometime after 1100, under Emperor Huizong, he earned the highest rank in the Painting Academy at the court in Bianjing (now Kaifeng).

 He survived the invasion by the Jurchen Jin dynasty in 1126–27, and, together with the court, moved to Qiantang (now Hangzhou), which became the capital city of the newly established Southern Song Dynasty.
 He continued to serve as painter in the court under Emperor Gaozong, and died circa 1130.